“I can’t get my board members to perform!“

 WHY then, would you expect board members who were not strategically recruited and selected to perform at an “All-Star” level if the bar was set at the lowest level?

-Why would you assume they have the passion, discipline, skills set, AND availability to lead your organization if they didn’t sign up for that level of commitment?
+Why would you assume they have the passion, discipline, skill set, AND availability to lead your organization if they didn’t sign up for that level of commitment?

 It is simply unfair to recruit new board members using phrases like “all you have to do is show up to board meetings and help with an annual event” or “It’s not hard…staff does most of the work and the board just listens to reports at board meetings.”